 For agribusinesses, digital technologies can help to make production more transparent, operations easier to monitor and supply chains more efficient (see Chapter 2).
-Farmers entering the digital ecosystem can also benefit from better access to formal markets. adoption of the latest agricultural practices and the empowerment that comes from clear terms of trade and transparent transactions.
+Farmers entering the digital ecosystem can also benefit from better access to formal markets, adoption of the latest agricultural practices and the empowerment that comes from clear terms of trade and transparent transactions (see Chapter 6).

-Figure 7 Six main types of digital solutions to optimise procurement in the last mile
+Figure 7 Six main types of digital solutions to optimise procurement in the last mile9